- Documentation Needed

 - Traveling and Reentering the U.S.

 To qualify for J-2 status, you must be a spouse or an unmarried child under age 21 of a J-1.
-To apply for J-2 status, the J-1 needs to request an J-2 DS-2019.
-Please see Request to Add J-2 Dependent(s) Form.
+To apply for J-2 status, the J-1 student/scholar needs to request an J-2 DS-2019.
+Please go to the M-Passport portal, and click on Student Login if you are a J-1 student or Scholar Login if you are a J-1 scholar.
+After logging in, click on Requests > Add J-2 Dependent, and follow the instructions from there.

 A person of any non-immigrant status except C, D, K, or M (and in some cases J), those who entered the United States under the terms of the Visa Waiver Program, can apply for a change to J-2 status if he/she has maintained lawful non-immigrant status up to the time of application.
 Those with J status who are subject to 212(e) two-year home country physical requirement may not change status in the U.S. unless a waiver has been granted.
 Non-immigrants in A, G, or NATO status must first complete Form I-566, and have it properly endorsed by the foreign mission to the U.S. and the Department of State.